andyl/termato/README.md

 Termato is written in Elixir, tested only on Linux, used in my personal work.

-To get this working, you'll have to have Elixir 1.12+, a Ruby environment, and the ruby gem `erlang-etf`.
+To get this working, you'll have to have Elixir 1.13+.
+To get the elixir client working, you'll need a Ruby environment (for `getch` - see `Util.Kb` for more info.

 ## Installation

-I run Termato from an executable script...
+You can run Termato from an executable script...

 ```bash
 #!/usr/bin/env elixir